everdark/k9/README.md

 The repository is a collection of my self-taught notebooks for data science theories and practices.

-Here to visit my web site hosting all the notebooks in nicely rendered HTML: [Hello, Data Science!](https://everdark.github.io/k9/)
+Here to visit my web site [Hello, Data Science!](https://everdark.github.io/k9/) hosting all the notebooks in nicely rendered HTML.

 ## Notebooks Summary

-`notebooks`
+`notebooks/`

 A notebook is written in either [Jupyter](https://jupyter.org/) or [R markdown](https://rmarkdown.rstudio.com/).
 The major programming languages used for most of the notebooks are [Python](https://www.python.org/) and/or [R](https://www.r-project.org/).